-ClickHouse configuration
+ClickHouse Configuration

-The tdp-clickhouse chart packages ClickHouse 25.8.11.66 for Kubernetes using the Altinity ClickHouse Operator (ClickHouseInstallation).
+The tdp-clickhouse chart packages ClickHouse 25.8.11.66 for Kubernetes, using the Altinity ClickHouse Operator (ClickHouseInstallation).

 What is ClickHouse?

-How ClickHouse runs on Kubernetes
+How ClickHouse operates on Kubernetes

 | Component | Description |